 Halo provides unique benefits including:

-- Ability to treat wrinkles, pores, and pigmentary issues using ablative and non-ablative wavelengths
+- Ability to treat pores using ablative and non-ablative wavelengths

 - Results in just 1-2 treatments vs. 3-5 traditional resurfacing treatments